Remodeling Your Home for the Holidays

 This stunning Taj Mahal Quartzite island with custom storage shines in our SW Corvallis kitchen remodel by Henderer Design + Build + Remodel and Henderer Custom Cabinetry.

-A Kitchen Designed for Hosting in Corvallis
+A kitchen designed for hosting in Corvallis

 Leathered quartzite, walnut cabinetry, and toekick lighting bring modern warmth to this NW Corvallis bathroom remodeled by Henderer Design + Build + Remodel and Henderer Custom Cabinetry.

-Outdoor and Transitional Spaces for the Mid-Willamette Valley
+Outdoor and transitional spaces for the Mid-Willamette Valley

 Share This Post